basilomorireal/my-awesome-youtube-downloader/README.md

 it can download single videos, multiple videos at once, or entire playlists. it also has light/dark mode, animated buttons, optional background music, and a cat because im fucking awesome.

+## safety warning
+if you dont trust the release file that i uploaded, you can always build the program by yourself. everything is open sourced. i will not be including any contributors to this project so if you see a potential clone of this with my name and someone elses on the contributor list, that is not legit.

 ## features

 - download single videos